Vauxoo/vxscreenshots/README.rst

   magic to get a shareable link.

   - Direct Link.
-  - Rst Code.
+  - RST Code.
   - Html Code.
   - Markdown Code.

 Credits
 -------

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 This package is to be used internally by Vauxoo's team if you think it can be improved PR's are welcome.

 This is part of *Helper Packages* from Vauxoo.

+This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage